PayString/paystring.org/README.md

 3.  **Start editing!**

-    Your site is now running at `http://localhost:8000`!
+    PayID.org is now running at `http://localhost:8000`!

     Save your changes and the browser will update in real time!